Arbitration for construction lawyers

 3. court intervention should be restricted

-Arbitration used to be very popular as a method of resolving disputes in the construction industry.
-This is less so now for UK domestic disputes as a result of the increase in the use of adjudication and the increasing expertise of the Technology and Construction Court.
-However, arbitration is still popular as a method of resolving disputes for international contracts.
+Arbitration used to be very popular as a method of resolving disputes in the construction industry in the UK.
+This is less so now as a result of statutory adjudication under the Housing Grants, Construction and Regeneration Act 1996 and the success of the Technology and Construction Court.
+Arbitration remains extremely popular as a method of resolving disputes for international contracts.

 To view the latest version of this document and thousands of others like it, sign-in with LexisNexis or register for a free trial.